|

 Lin, S.M. & Hommersand, M.H.
 (2004) Two new species of Martensia

-of the Delesseriaceae (Rhodophyta) based on rbcL sequence analysis
+Delesseriaceae (Rhodophyta) based on rbcL sequence analysis and cystocarp

-E. (2004) The rediscovery of the South American Hybanthus parviflorus
+The rediscovery of the South American Hybanthus parviflorus (Violaceae) in

 ABSTRACTS (2004)

-Ptiloteae (Ceramiaceae, Rhodophyta) in the North Pacific and North
+(Ceramiaceae, Rhodophyta) in the North Pacific and North Atlantic Oceans.

-War” - Taxonomic status of the agarophyte Gracilaria “confervoides”
+status of the agarophyte Gracilaria “confervoides” harvested in North

 CB# 3280, Coker Hall